LDAWG-a11y/a11yWebApp/src/guides/making-your-courses-accessible.md

 ---
-title: An interactive course on making courses accessible for teaching staff
+title: Guidance for making courses accessible for teaching staff
-summary: A resource created for teaching staff from the School of Advanced Study, University of London
+summary: This is an interactive online course created for teaching staff from the School of Advanced Study using Articulate Rise.
+The emphasis is on practical steps using the tools available to SAS staff that can make a big difference.
 author: sparr
 date: 2023-02-10
 toc: false
+tags: []
 file: ""
 isGuide: true
 ---